GoreLab/Tocochromanol_Prediction/Codes/README.md

 ## Codes for the multi-kernel GBLUP based on the NAM JL-QTL
 #### 5.1-MultiKernel_Across_trans.R
-This code applies the multi-kernel GBLUP model for the two predcition scenarios: (1) from the Ames to 282 and (2) from the 282 to Ames.
+This code applies the multi-kernel GBLUP model for the two predcition scenarios: (1) from the Ames to Goodman and (2) from the Goodman to Ames.

 #### 5.2-MultiKernel_Cv_trans
-This code applies the multi-kernel GBLUP model for the cross-validation within Ames or 282
+This code applies the multi-kernel GBLUP model for the cross-validation within Ames or Goodman

 ## Codes for summarizing the result: calculate predictive ability, make figures and tables